 - Recycle your old electronic devices (example: Apple and Samsung)

-Support products that adopt a cradle-to-cradle design concept and source from recycled materials.
+Support products that source from recycled materials.
 Some examples:

 Paper Culture - Plant a tree with every order, print on 100% recycled paper, offset their carbon footprint